Advice

 Which Cars Offer Built-In Dashcams?

-If a factory built-in dashcam appeals to you, there is good news and bad news.
+If a factory-installed built-in dashcam appeals to you, there is good news and bad news.
 First, the good news: Dashcams are being democratized.
 Mainstream carmakers such as Toyota offer integrated technology for select models.
 Moreover, those carmakers offering built-in dashcam technology tend to do so on models in various segments.
 You can find built-in dashcam functionality in multiple vehicles, from small sedans to full SUVs.
 Now for the bad news: Because demand for built-in dashcams remains rather tepid, most carmakers have yet to embrace the technology.
 Consequently, gaining a dashcam in most models entails buying and installing an aftermarket unit.

 Cars With Built-In Dashcams